dcrapis/oceandao-wiki/Home.md

 Funds are dispersed within 24h of voting ending.

+See here for expanded information on [Future and Previous rounds](future-and-previous).

 ### Future

 OceanDAO funding rounds are monthly, with proposals due on the first of every month then a 3 day voting window thereafter.